beets3d/FutureMakers/docs/projects/NomadSculpt/Project-01-Import-a-Moai/index.md

 ![p0-02.png](images/P0-02.jpg)

-1.Click "File" on the top menu
+1. Click "File" on the top menu

-2.Select "Import" from the drop-down menu
+2. Select "Import" from the drop-down menu

-3.Choose the Moai file
+3. Choose the Moai file

-4.Click on "New (Project)"
+4. Click on "New (Project)"

 ![p0-03.png](images/P0-03.jpg)
 ![p0-04.png](images/P0-04.jpg)